WebCrew/CODEIT-IDE/README.md

 ## REQUIREMENTS

 CODEIT is compatible with browsers: Chrome, Safari, Firefox, Opera.
 Some features such as upload files via "drag and drop" from your computer to CODEIT File Browser, are only available for Chrome.
-The server portion of CODEIT was built with PHP 5.3.0.
+The server portion of CODEIT was built with PHP 5.3.0 and is ready to work with PHP 7.

 ## INSTALLATION AND OTHER INFOS